PeriHPX/PeriHPX/docs/content/install-instructions.md

 # Installation

-This tutorial guides you how to install [NLMech](https://github.com/nonlocalmodels/NLMech) from scratch.
-In addition, we provide some [Docker files](https://github.com/nonlocalmodels/buildscripts/blob/main/Docker/) to build the code on [Fedora](https://getfedora.org/), since we use the same OS on [Circle-CI](https://app.circleci.com/pipelines/github/nonlocalmodels/NLMech).
-In addition, we provide some [bash script](https://github.com/nonlocalmodels/buildscripts/tree/main/bash) to install the code in one step.
+This tutorial guides you how to install [PeriHPX](https://github.com/perihpx/PeriHPX) from scratch.
+In addition, we provide some [Docker files](https://github.com/perihpx/buildscripts/blob/main/Docker/) to build the code on [Fedora](https://getfedora.org/), since we use the same OS on [Circle-CI](https://app.circleci.com/pipelines/github/perihpx/PeriHPX).
+In addition, we provide some [bash script](https://github.com/perihpx/buildscripts/tree/main/bash) to install the code in one step.

-In this installation guide, we will use a set of [scripts](https://github.com/nonlocalmodels/HPCBuildInfrastructure) to build the code on HPC clusters.
+In this installation guide, we will use a set of [scripts](https://github.com/perihpx/HPCBuildInfrastructure) to build the code on HPC clusters.

 ## Prerequisites

 ### Tools

-To compile NLMech and its dependencies the following tools are needed:
+To compile PeriHPX and its dependencies the following tools are needed:
 * GCC compiler collection (gcc) > 4.9, however, gcc >= 8 is recommended
 * [autoconf](https://www.gnu.org/software/autoconf/)
 * [wget](https://www.gnu.org/software/wget/)